 Prospective birth parents and hopeful adoptive families should work closely with an adoption professional throughout the process.
 This professional will provide education, counseling and other services you need to complete your adoption.

-If you would prefer to work with a local or regional agency, consider the following Bowling Green adoption professionals:
+If you would prefer to work with a local or regional professional, consider the following Bowling Green adoption professionals:

 Bowling Green Foster Care Resources